 There are also new and additional procedural requirements for facilities discharging or transferring a resident involuntarily for one of the five enumerated reasons: The involuntary discharge or transfer must be done in accordance with the post-discharge plan of care; the resident must be sent to a safe and secure environment; the resident must be transferred to the community in which the resident resided before becoming a resident of the facility (unless the facility documents why it is in the best interest of the resident to be discharged to another location); and the resident must be discharged to another licensed provider.
 However, transfer to another licensed provider is not required for residents who are discharged for sufficient health improvement or for residents who are being discharged for nonpayment and meet certain criteria (e.g., the resident has no pending applications for medical assistance or the resident has not cooperated with the application process despite the facility’s attempts to assist the resident in seeking assistance).

 The amended law also requires facilities to provide at least a 3-day supply of medications currently being taken by the resident at the time of discharge or transfer.

 Although the legal bases for involuntarily discharging or transferring a patient have not changed, there are additional procedural and administrative hurdles for skilled nursing facilities completing these discharges and transfers.
 Facilities must update their posted policies with the new resident rights and utilize the updated MDH standardized discharge forms to provide the additional information required under the amended law.
 Facilities must also implement the enhanced notice requirements, complete comprehensive post-discharge plans of care, coordinate with all necessary parties, and consider the new limitations on involuntary discharges or transfers.

-For more information about these new rule changes and other employment concerns, contact Danielle Russell or any member of the health care and senior housing practice groups.
+For more information about these new rule changes and other employment concerns, contact Ferrier Stillman or any member of the health care and senior housing practice groups.